 \begin{rem} While presheaves on direct categories commonly form the data of higher categorical structures, this construction in fact applies much more broadly.
 The degree raising and lowering properties of the factorization system in a Reedy category was never used in the construction, which therefore shows that for any category $\C$ with wide subcategories $\C',\C''$ such that each morphism factors uniquely as a map in $\C''$ followed by a map in $\C'$, there is a familial monad on $\chp$ whose algebras are presheaves over $\C$ and with $\C$ as its theory category.

 In the reverse direction, starting with a familial monad $T$ on $\ch$ there is an ``active-inert'' factorization system on $\Theta_T$ such that the ``inert'' maps are precisely those arising from maps between the arity presheaves in $\ch$.
-Writing $\Theta_0$ for this subcategory, $\Theta_T$ is then also the theory of a familial monad on $\Thoh$, though this was previously known (see \cite[Lemma 4.5]{WeberPra}). \end{rem}
+Writing $\Theta_0$ for this subcategory, $\Theta_T$ is then also the theory of a familial monad on $\Thoh$, as discussed in \cite[Lemma 4.5]{WeberPra}. \end{rem}